awsdocs/amazon-gamelift-developer-guide/doc_source/integration-testing-local.md

 1. **Start the AWS CLI\.**

    Once your game server successfully calls `ProcessReady()`, you can start making client calls\.
 Open another command prompt window and start the AWS CLI tool\.
-[Get and install the AWS Command Line Interface tool\.](https://aws.amazon.com/cli/) The AWS CLI by default uses the GameLift web service endpoint\.
+The AWS CLI by default uses the GameLift web service endpoint\.
 You must override this with the Local endpoint in every request using the `--endpoint-url` parameter, as shown in the following example request\.

    ```
    AWS gamelift describe-game-sessions --endpoint-url http://localhost:9080  --fleet-id fleet-123